 One of the masters of these age-old healing instruments is Don Conreaux.
 Speaking about the benefits of gong bath meditation, Conreaux says they are “transformative.
 [They] release tone resonance and complex harmonics that are transferred to the recipient.”

-There are a variety of different instruments that are used in gong baths.
-Of course, meditation gongs are the best [READ: Best Gongs To Buy].
+There are a variety of different instruments and sounds that are used in gong baths.
+Of course, meditation gong sounds are the best [READ: Best Gongs To Buy].
 In my experience, when you meditate on these instruments you gain all sorts of benefits, from incredibly personal insights to serene relaxation.

 What Happens in A Gong Bath Meditation?
 Zen, That’s What

-In a gong bath meditation, we lie down with our heads near the gongs.
-The conductor then plays these gongs while they are right next to us.
-This creates vibrations that “bathe” us in the sound.
+In a gong bath meditation, we lie down with our heads near the instruments.
+The conductor then plays these instruments while they are right next to us.
+This creates vibrations that “bathe” us in therapeutic sound.
 You can feel the resonance of the instruments from your tippy-toes to your crown.
 You simply close your eyes and meditation while those divine sounds wash over you.